Aluminum sulfate is a widely used industrial chemical, sometimes called alum (although alum is more properly aluminum potassium sulfate).

 Color: | White crystalline powder |

-Store in a cool, dry, ventilated area away from sources of heat, moisture and incompatibilities.
+Store in a cool, dry, ventilated area away from sources of heat, moisture, and incompatibilities.
 Aluminum sulfate absorbs moisture and becomes a safety hazard when spilled because it absorbs moisture and becomes slippery.
 Containers of this material may be hazardous when empty since they retain product residues (dust, solids); observe all warnings and precautions listed for the product.